top of page

 Burra Railway Station: open daily 11am-1pm

-Entry by Donation Guides available for tours
+Entry by Donation EFTPOS & cash Guides available for tours

 All funds raised go towards maintenance by our volunteers